YiHsiu7893/Tensorflow-Practice/README.md

 ---
 Contents
-- IristoExcel -  turning the data of Iris to an Excel file
+- IristoExcel.py -  turning the data of Iris to an Excel file
+- Iris.csv - by-product csv file created during the execution of IristoExcel.py
+- Iris.xlsx - by-product excel file created during the execution of IristoExcel.py